aioobe/dead-simple-jekyll-comments/README.md

 1. Makes sure the local copy of the repo is up to date
 2. Clones a teporary working copy
 2. Creates a branch off of master
-3. Writes the arguments to a yaml file according to the comment file format
+3. Writes the script arguments to a yaml file according to the comment file format
 4. Commits and pushes
 5. Removes the working copy of the repo